The edible city: Singapore’s urban and island foragers find food in the wild

 For this group, who take from the sea, foraging is less a hobby than an act of cultural retrieval, a way of evoking a lost way of life after their families were resettled to the mainland in the 1970s.

-As he watched his mother, uncle and brother, all hailing from Pulau Semakau, pick molluscs from the waters off Pulau Hantu, the founder of Orang Laut SG Firdaus Sani, 35, told The Straits Times: “This is embedded in our day-to-day lives.
+As he watched his mother, uncle and brother, all hailing from Pulau Semakau, pick molluscs from the waters off Pulau Hantu, the founder of Orang Laut SG, Mr Firdaus Sani, 35, told The Straits Times: “This is embedded in our day-to-day lives.
 Islanders needed to forage to survive.”

-Mother and son stood stooped in the shallow water of an islet, scanning the sea for the flash of pink and stripe of green, typical of the siput ranga’s shell, the sudden white of the gong gong jantan and the fat orange flesh of the siput kilah, all staples of a bygone diet, when supermarkets were a boat ride away.
+Mother and son stood stooped in the shallow water of an islet, scanning the sea for the flash of pink and stripe of green typical of the siput ranga’s shell, the sudden white of the gong gong jantan and the fat orange flesh of the siput kilah – all staples of a bygone diet, when supermarkets were a boat ride away.

 Though they no longer forage for subsistence, Mr Firdaus said the practice is essential to his family life and is the chief means by which wisdom is passed down.
 “I learn everything from my mother.”

 For the people of the sea, or the Orang Laut, the foraging know-how runs much deeper than what is edible and how to prepare it.
-There is the tricky business of telling the weather, reading the tides from the sharpness of waves, finding the direction of the wind - “a north wind is best for fishing” - and mastering the sea-walk, a way of gliding one’s feet on the seabed so as not to spook lurking stone fish that may retaliate with a venomous sting.
+There is the tricky business of telling the weather, reading the tides from the sharpness of waves, finding the direction of the wind – “a north wind is best for fishing” – and mastering the sea walk, a way of gliding one’s feet on the seabed so as not to spook lurking stone fish that may retaliate with a venomous sting.

 There is an etiquette to it, too; for the sea is a guardian, with its own set of rules, said Mr Firdaus.

-As a child, Mr Firdaus was once so absorbed in gathering clams from the beach, that his family drove off without him.
+As a child, Mr Firdaus was once so absorbed in gathering clams from the beach that his family drove off without him.

 “I was caught up in the heat of the moment,” he said, “and ended up crying on the beach alone.”
 It was an early lesson against greed.

 Three decades later, he would instruct the ST team accompanying him to return all small clams raked from the beach.

-“We never take the babies and we never take more than we need,” he said.
+“We never take the babies, and we never take more than we need,” he said.

 ‘Everything must have a purpose’